 Research modeling the GHG emissions of diets across 140 countries indicates that fully plant-based eating could save 70% of food-related GHGs.
 However, for most people, becoming two-thirds vegan (eating a vegan diet for just two meals per day) could save more GHGs than being entirely vegetarian.

 Dr. Helen Harwatt of Harvard University’s Animal Law and Policy Program estimated for Veganuary that the one million participants who have taken the one-month vegan pledge since Veganuary’s start have saved GHG emissions equivalent to the CO2 from 15,000 car trips around the diameter of the Earth.
 These vegan pledges have also saved 6.2 million liters of water and avoided water pollution equivalent to preventing 1,645 metric tons of sewage from being dumped into waterways.

 Challenges for Dietary Interventions in 2021 and Beyond

 The year 2020 was one of unprecedented change in consumer habits.
-In the wake of COVID-19, widespread economic and social upheaval, rising rates of joblessness, and difficult forecasts for many food businesses have put dietary interventions into a gray zone of feasibility.
+In the wake of COVID-19, widespread economic and social upheaval, unstable employment, and difficult forecasts for many food businesses have put dietary interventions into a gray zone of feasibility.
 From some angles, this may not seem like the right time to pursue such interventions.
 From another angle, however, now may be a critical time to amplify diet change messaging.